 Dog Reactivity and Dog Aggression Are Not Always the Same

 Many owners describe any intense behaviour as aggression, but that can lead to the wrong training plan.
 A reactive dog often barks, lunges, spins, fixates or pulls because it is over-aroused, worried, frustrated or unable to cope with a trigger.
-A genuinely aggressive dog is more likely to show clear intent to threaten, control distance or cause harm.
+Aggressive behaviour can involve threats, snapping, biting, guarding or other behaviour that increases safety risk and requires a more cautious assessment.

 That distinction matters.
 If you treat fear-based reactivity like defiance, pressure often increases the behaviour.
 If you dismiss true aggression and hope it passes, the risk rises.
 The safest starting point is to reduce exposure, improve control and build a training plan around what your dog is actually showing.